-As further support for its contention that the capitalization rates in the Altus study are too high, the Respondent provides a market survey report by Colliers International wherein, for the second quarter of 2010, industrial capitalization rates ranged from 6.75% to 7.25%.
-Respondent is aware that the rates in this study are only an amalgamation of opinions of market participants but wonders how these market participants can be so wrong if the Altus 7.75% and 8.25% rates are correct.
+As further support for its contention that the capitalization rates in the Altus study are too high, the Respondent provides a market survey report by Colliers International wherein, for the second guarter of 2010, industrial capitalization rates ranged from 6.75% to 7.25%.
+The Respondent is aware that the rates in this study are only an amalgamation of opinions of market participants but wonders how these market participants can be so wrong if the Altus 7.75% and 8.25% rates are correct.

 In the Respondent's application of the sales comparison approach, four sales of industrial properties are provided.
-These are all in northeast Calgary industrial parks (sold in August 2007 and January and September 2008).
-Building ages are from 1981 to 2005.
-Two of the properties have single tenant buildings.
-The mean average of the sales, at \$134 per square foot of building area, supports the subject's assessment of \$132.83 per square foot.
+These are all in northeast Calgary industrial parks (sold in January and September 2008).
+Building construction dates are from 1981 to 1997.
+Three of the properties have single tenant buildings.
+The mean average of the sales, at \$134 per square foot of building area, supports the subject's assessment of \$123.57 per square foot.